How Outdoor Conditions Affect Brass and Copper Pipes?

 Nevertheless, even in some outdoor conditions, copper is susceptible to corrosion.
 For example:

-- Pitting corrosion may be caused by very acidic water.
+- Pitting corrosion can occur in highly acidic water.

-- Copper may be damaged by soil conditions that are high in sulfate or chloride.
+- Can be damaged by soil with high sulfate or chloride content.

 Nevertheless, copper will continue to be one of the most suitable pipes to use for outdoor plumbing in cases where the chemistry of the water is not unstable.